ngocthien2409/SQL_E-Commerce_Project/README.md

 |   2 | 201702        |     62192 |       233373 |             733 |
 |   3 | 201703        |     69931 |       259522 |             993 |

+The Ecommerce website's performance over the first few months of 2017 is shown in the table, which also includes metrics for visits, page views, transactions, and income.
+Using the monthly data presented, the author gains some insights:

+**Traffic and Engagement Patterns:** From January to March, there was a rise in visits and pageviews, indicating a gradual increase in website interest.
+The increase in page views is a positive sign, indicating that users explore multiple pages during their visits, potentially finding the content interesting.

+**Trends in Conversion and Revenue:** From January to March, there was a steady increase in both the quantity of transactions and total revenue.
+This shows that more people are interacting with the website and that an increasing percentage of them are also making purchases, which increases income.
+Furthermore, the significant increase in sales and transactions between January and March of 201703 indicates that the efforts performed during this time may have been very successful in promoting user conversions.

+**Influence of Seasons or Marketing:** The steady increase in income and transactions over the period may point to the impact of marketing initiatives, seasonality, or optimizations carried out during this time.

+**Opportunities for Improvement:** Although the data indicates positive progress, there may be room to improve user engagement and conversion rates even more.
+Finding areas for development might be aided by examining popular landing pages, exit points, and specific user journeys.

+**Future Strategy and Focus:** Contemplate delving deeper into the tactics, initiatives, or modifications executed from January to March that facilitated the noteworthy surge in both sales and transactions.
+These revelations can guide further marketing and optimization campaigns.

 ### 5.2 Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)

 ```sql